-As hard as it may be to process this, it’s important to address it properly.
+As hard as it may be to process reports of your child picking on others or even see them do it, it’s important to address it properly.
 Be it physical or verbal, bullying if not stopped it can lead to more aggressive antisocial behavior and worse still mess up your child’s success in school and ability to make and keep friends.

 There are many reasons why kids bully.
 Some do because they feel insecure.
 Picking on someone who seems emotionally or physically weaker provides a feeling of false satisfaction and an ego boost.
 In other cases, kids bully because they simply don’t understand that its wrong to pick on kids who are different because of size, looks, race, or religion.

 In some cases bullying is a result of an ongoing pattern of delinquent or aggressive behavior.
 These kids need help learning to manage anger and hurt, frustration, or other strong emotions.
 They lack most of the skills they need to cooperate with others.
 Professional guidance often can help them learn to deal with their feelings, curb their bullying, and improve their social skills.